r-lidar/lidR/cran-comments.md

   LiDAR (3:17, 12:23)
   las (13:5)
   laz (13:9)
-  rasterization (13:20)

 `LiDAR`: is an acronym for 'light detection and ranging'.
 No confusion can happen with this well-known term.
+Explained in description on Kurt Hornik's demand
-`las` and `laz`: are two formats of standardized binary files used to store LiDAR data.
+`las` and `laz`: are two formats of standardized binary files used to store LiDAR data..
-`rasterization` this word exists.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package